wuschi/mopidy-phoniebox/README.rst

 This extension will shutdown the machine when mopidy is not playing anything for ``idle_time_before_shutdown`` minutes.
-The command ``/sbin/sudo /sbin poweroff`` will be executed for shutdown, so make sure that the user running mopidy has permission to execute the poweroff command with sudo permissions.
+The command ``sudo /sbin/poweroff`` will be executed for shutdown, so make sure that the user running mopidy has permission to execute the poweroff command with sudo permissions.

 License